underscoreio/underscoreio/src/html/_posts/2016-10-11-twenty-two.md

 Another situation would be when mapping large relational database tables into case classes.

 So it's great that the restriction was lifted.
-It was lifted for this some common cases, but not universally removed.
+It was lifted for some common cases, but not universally removed.

 ## What is a Case Class?